 The report must contain the following information at a minimum:

-- Bug URL: The bug URL identifies the location in the application where you discovered the bug.
+- URL/Location of vulnerability: Location in the application where you have discovered the bug.

-- Screenshots or videos: Provide illustrative evidence in the form of screenshots or videos that shows proof of the vulnerability.
+- Description: Provide detailed information about the vulnerability.
+Add clear and descriptive replication steps so that the organization can easily reproduce and validate your findings.
+Describe the risk and the impact.
+Provide illustrative evidence in the form of screenshots or videos that shows proof of the vulnerability.
 This is one of the most impactful things you can do to provide context around your submission.
-We strongly recommend you provide this every time you submit.
+It is strongly recommended that you provide this every time you submit.

 Creating a Vulnerability Report

 The report form is displayed.